Weather forecasters find love under blue skies.

 A native of Weymouth, Niles first saw the power of weather when Hurricane Bob hit Massachusetts in 1991.
 The young girl was amazed by the strong winds and the huge waves in the ocean.

 After graduating from UMass Lowell in 2006 with a bachelor’s degree in atmospheric science, Niles got her master’s in meteorology at Florida State University.
-She is now WBZ’s morning and midday meteorologist.
+She spent five years as WBZ’s morning and midday meteorologist before leaving the station to be a stay-at-home mom in Oct.
+2019.
 Noyes, who grew up in Haverhill, was similarly amazed by Hurricane Gloria’s strength in 1985.
 But weather continued to be merely a hobby for the youngster who always dreamed of becoming a state trooper like his father.
 Then, when he was in high school, Noyes realized he wanted to turn that hobby into a profession that he’d be excited to work at each day.

 “Suddenly it hit me: I want to make my passion my job,” he recalls.